Skip to main content

 Faculty Application

 Students can find the upcoming year’s fellowship opportunities in December, and should email faculty mentors through the links below for more information about particular positions.
-Prospective fellows for the 2024-25 academic year should submit their application here by Jan.
-31, 2024.
+Prospective fellows for the 2025-26 academic year should submit their application here by Jan.
+31, 2025.
 Applicants should include a one-page cover letter describing their interests in and qualifications for one of the research opportunities, their current curriculum vitae or resume and an unofficial transcript.
 Note that receiving a fellowship is conditional upon earning acceptance into a graduate program at UD, and that students must apply separately to those programs for consideration.
+For more details about the support provided through UD graduate assistantships like ours, please view the posting.

 Student Application